acohen1/GreggLimper/README.md

 1. `gregg_limper.clients.disc.GLBot` wires Discord events to the bot.
 2. `event_hooks.ready_hook.handle` hydrates the cache, validates Milvus (when enabled), and schedules maintenance.
 3. `event_hooks.message_hook.handle` filters messages by configured channel IDs, updates the cache, logs memo diagnostics, and triggers the response pipeline when the bot is mentioned.
-4. `event_hooks.reaction_hook.handle` currently logs high-signal reactions for future expansion.
+4. `event_hooks.reaction_hook.handle` ingests opted-in messages when they receive configured trigger reactions.

 ### Message Formatting Pipeline